-The Schumann Arboretum trees serve a variety of needs for the community including improving air quality, attracting birds and wildlife, and enhancing the ecosystem of the area.
+The Schumann Arboretum trees serve a variety of needs for the community including improving air quality, attracting birds and wildlife and enhancing the ecosystem.

 Visitors can also take self-guided tours.
 The Arboretum Guide is available for purchase at the Parks Administrative Office at 110 Golf Course Road.
 Available below are downloadable PDF versions of the Arboretum Guide and Map.